Master's Project Information for Host Organizations (Clients)

-Master's projects are interdisciplinary problem-solving experiences conducted by interdisciplinary teams of 4-7 master's degree students as the capstone of their academic programs at the School of Natural Resources and Environment.
+Master's projects are interdisciplinary problem-solving experiences conducted by teams of 3-7 master's degree students as the capstone of their academic programs at the U-M School of Natural Resources and Environment (SNRE).

 Projects provide students with a team experience that approximate a future work environment while also providing client organizations with solutions to complex environmental issues and useful products.
 These projects focus the substantial capabilities of our students and faculty on problems faced by real-world clients.
 Project ideas are developed by faculty, students, or clients.

 - Attend (or participate remotely in) key planning meetings with the master's project team or representatives.

 - Provide at least one primary contact who can represent the organization for the duration of the project.

 - Attend the client fair (in January) to talk with students about your idea, attend the final project presentation (April 2017 - International clients are not expected to attend).

 - Review draft documents and offer feedback to the team in a timely fashion.

 - Help the team with access and/or referrals to important contacts and stakeholders.